Note:

 Unfortunately, the newer DCC friendly Walthers turnouts (#5, 6,

-8, 10) are not as good looking as they could have been.
+8, 10) are not as good looking as they could have been. the

+appearance.
 While I use these turnouts because I appreciate their robustness,

 "shark jaw" appearance.
 I

 also fill the frogs so that dropping of semi-scale wheels is minimized.
+The very small jumpers on the bottom of the turnout are fragile

 and should not be depended upon.